ucodery/ucodery-blog/src/posts/managing-my-python-environments.md

 use-case I have for Python is isolated to its own virtualenv, based on a base language environment.

 In addition to managing Python interpreters, Pyenv can also manage virtualenvs, and it manages all of mine.
-It Creating a new virtualenv is a short command:
+Creating a new virtualenv is a short command:
 ```bash
 pyenv virtualenv 3.12.2 do-work-here
 ```